salylgw/gammath_spot/README.rst

 5. If not installed but just obrained the code then go to the directory gammath_spot/gammath_spot where all the source files are and run: python gammath_stocks_analyzer_and_scorer.py sample_watchlist.csv > log_scorer.txt
 6. Above step will save the scorer log in log_scorer.txt, analyze the stock data and computes the gScore using Gammath's algorithm
 7. Go to ticker sub-directory and open overall_gscores.csv in your favorite spreadsheet program or a text editor
 8. In overall_gscores.csv, you should see stocks from your watchlist arrange in ascending order of gScores.
 Lower values (towards -1) indicate that the tool perceives the respective stock to be trading at a premium while higher values (towards +1) indicate that the tool perceives the respective stock to be trading at a doscount.
-There is a lot of useful information stored in tickers/*symvik* dir that can be checked for details. signal.txt shows details of the analysis results and "ticker_symbol"_charts.png shows the plotted charts
+There is a lot of useful information stored in tickers/"ticker_symbol" dir that can be checked for details. signal.txt shows details of the analysis results and "ticker_symbol"_charts.png shows the plotted charts

 # Report Issues
 If you run into any problem then please contact us using the contact page on https://www.gammathworks.com

 # Happy SPOTing!
-*Note: This version of Gammath SPOT is free and open sourced.
-If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact gammathworks.com indicating your area of interest and expertise</u><u></u>*
+Note: This version of Gammath SPOT is free and open sourced.
+If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact gammathworks.com indicating your area of interest and expertise